 (d) be provided in the form of equity; equity-equivalent financing; debt with interest rates at least 15 percent below market; or debt that otherwise satisfies at least 2 indicia of flexible or non-traditional rates and terms, as listed in Question 14.

 (e) None of the above.

 (f) Not Applicable.
 The Applicant indicated that it will not make loans/investments to

-QALICBs in the Q.13(b)(i).
+QALICBs in the Question 13(b)(i).